Maintain vector indexes

 • PERCENTAGE_LEAVES_TO_SEARCH: the percentage of num_leaves to search.

-Manually invoke maintenance
+Manually invoke index maintenance

 SELECT scann_index_maintenance('INDEX_NAME');